interrogator/corpkit/doc_links.md

 * [*Stanford Dependencies Manual*](http://nlp.stanford.edu/software/dependencies_manual.pdf): help understanding dependency grammars and dependency types.
 * [*Universal Dependencies*](http://universaldependencies.github.io/docs/#language-en) used by the CoreNLP parser

-{{warning}} If you use Speaker IDs, corpkit* will ever so slightly modify the CoreNLP xml output format to include a tag for each sentece.
-This could potentially lead to compatibility issues if you want to run the parsed file through other tools. {{end}}
+{{warning}} If you use Speaker IDs, <i>corpkit</i> will ever so slightly modify the CoreNLP XML output format to include a tag for each sentece.
+This could potentially lead to compatibility issues if you want to run the parsed file through other tools.{{end}}

 ## Querying